CarlosVazPorto/CarlosVazPorto/README.md

 <h2>About me:</h2>
 <p>Hi!</p>
 <p>My name is Carlos Sergio Vaz Porto Junior.</p>
-<p>Aside being a radiologist doctor for more than 25 years, I am someone who loves technology.</p>
+<p>I have been a radiologist doctor for more than 25 years, and I am someone who loves technology.</p>
 <p>I've been studying and working with some of the technologies listed below, but I am always eager to learn new things.</p>

 <hr />